x1angli/cvt2utf/README.md

 ### Automatic Installation (recommended)
 1. Make sure Python 3, along with pip, is properly installed.

-`pip install convert2utf`
+1. In your CLI, execute `pip install convert2utf`

 ### Manual Installation (for developers only)
 1. Make sure Python 3 is properly installed.
-1. Clone this project, or just download the zip file from github.com and unarchive it
+1. Clone this project, or just download the .zip file from github.com and unarchive it
 1. Start CLI (command line interface), enter the local folder
 1. Setup Python virtual environment with `virtualenv ...` or `python -m venv ...`
 1. Run: `pip install -r requirements.txt`